Cesar525/canvas_game/WORKING TREE.md

 2) monsters Drop the shields if players get a shield the shield will apear where the inventoy is and they have to press a key to use it.

+ATTENTION : The only item that wil be use right away when the player have contact with it would be the PowerBomb Energy.
+Once player touch that it will automaticly increase his powerBomb bar.